lucy-sorensen/lucy-sorensen.github.io/_pages/publications.md

 <br><b>Working Papers</b>
 <ul>
 <li><a href="https://edworkingpapers.com/ai24-1093">The Effects of School Building HVAC System Conditions on Student Academic and Behavioral Outcomes</a>. (with Moontae Hwang and Marzuka Ahmad Radia).
 EdWorkingPaper 24-093.</li>
+<li><a href="https://edworkingpapers.com/ai25-1302">Contemporary Child Labor and Declining School Attendance in the U.S.</a>. (with Melissa Arnold Lyon, Ji Hyun Byeon, and Stephen Holt).
+EdWorkingPaper 25-1302.</li>
 <li><a href="https://www.edworkingpapers.com/ai22-563">Strictly Speaking: Examining Teacher Use of Punishment and Student Outcomes</a>. (with Stephen Holt, Katie Vinopal, and Heasun Choi).
 EdWorkingPaper 22-563.</li>
-<li><a href="https://edworkingpapers.com/ai25-1251">Unequal Foundations: Racial Disparities in School Building Conditions in New York State</a>. (with Sodiq Ambali and Miyeun Jung).
-EdWorkingPaper 25-1251.</li>
 <li><a href="https://www.nber.org/papers/w33729">The Sources of Researcher Variation in Economics</a>. (with Nick Huntington-Klein, Claus Portner, Ian McCarthy, and the Many Economists Collaborative).
 NBER Working Paper 33729.</li>
-<li><a href="https://edworkingpapers.com/ai25-1302">Contemporary Child Labor and Declining School Attendance in the U.S.</a>. (with Melissa Arnold Lyon, Ji Hyun Byeon, and Stephen Holt).
-EdWorkingPaper 25-1302.</li>
 </ul>

 <br><b>Publications</b>
 <ul>
+<li>Forthcoming.<a href="https://edworkingpapers.com/ai25-1251">Unequal Foundations: Racial Disparities in School Building Conditions in New York State</a>. (with Sodiq Ambali and Miyeun Jung).
+Educational Researcher.</li>
 <li>2025.<a href="https://onlinelibrary.wiley.com/doi/10.1002/pam.70009">On the Margin: Who Receives a Juvenile Referral in School and What Effect Does It Have?</a>. (with Andrea Headley and Stephen Holt).
 Journal of Policy Analysis and Management.</li>
 <li>2024. <a href="https://www.tandfonline.com/doi/abs/10.1080/03003930.2024.2379584">Truth and Illusion: Can a Transparency Reform Contribute to Accountable Taxing Behavior?</a>. (with Youngsung Kim).
 Local Government Studies.</li>
 <li>2023. <a href="https://www.edworkingpapers.com/ai21-476">The Thin Blue Line in Schools: New Evidence on School-Based Policing Across the U.S.</a>. (with Montserrat Avila Acosta, Shawn Bushway, and John Engberg).
 Journal of Policy Analysis and Management.</li>